EagleEye2101/ecomm-prod-assistant/KRN_README.md

 ETL<> ELT : Extract transform load , Extract load transform FIRECRAWLER or Zepre  to extract data from website like html
 we will use bs4 - BeautifulSoup for scrapping html from webpages
+# techstack - vector db datastrack , langchain , MCP server , duckduckgo web sccraper and product search from flipcart
+# MCP server tools - retrival as tool, websearch from duckduckgo and product info from flipcart (retrieval.py as a tool)
 # -----------------------------------------------
 1. from terminal run uv init ecomm-prod-assistant
 2. make sure you have 3.10 in .python-version and pyproject.toml requires-python = ">=3.10"